Joe2308/milestone-1-test-run/README.md

 ### Contact US
 The Contact Us section includes a hero image with a CTA button that brings the user directly to a simple contact form.
 Just three steps are available; Name> Email> Message.
-My intent to keep the contact form as simple as possible was to minimize cognitive overload and encourage users to reach out with either a direct booking being generated or a more general enquiry regarding price or upcomiing shows.
+My intent to keep the contact form as simple as possible was to minimize cognitive overload and encourage users to reach out with either a direct booking being generated or a more general enquiry regarding price or upcoming shows.
 A direct booking is the preferred outcome but I regard a general enquiry as a successful conversion as from here a narrative can begin with the band managment and a percentage of general enquiries can be seduced to a confirmed booking.

 ### Footer